Dexalot/dexalot-docs/docs/ExchangeSub.md

 # ExchangeSub

-*&quot;DEXALOT TEAM&quot;*

-> &quot;DEXALOT Subnet Exchange&quot;
+> Subnet Exchange

-This contract is the subnet version of the DEXALOT exchange.
+This contract is the subnet version of the Dexalot Exchange.
+It has all the AUCTION_ADMIN functions that can be called.

 *ExchangeSub is DEFAULT_ADMIN on both PortfolioSub &amp; TradePairs contracts.*